eudemonics/1plus1toolkit/README.md

  USE AT YOUR OWN RISK. i am not responsible for any damage to your device.

- i have tested every function except the unlock bootloader and sync functions. everything works except the uninstall APK function, but i think i just don't quite understand the adb command.

- to report bugs, ask questions, offer suggestions, explain the adb uninstall and sync functions(?!), bitch at me, propose marriage, or send anonymous death threats, email me: vvn (at) notworth (dot) it
+ direct all questions, bug reports, suggestions, death threats, marriage proposals, and random bitching to: vvn (at) notworth (dot) it

  feel free to share, modify, whatever. some credit would be nice. donations are super nice. but buying & sharing my EP would be the most awesome way to show your appreciation. really, it would mean the world to me.